mGurusamy/k8s_forDevelopers/README.md

     - minReadySeconds: Number of seconds for which a newly created container should accept traffic/Ready for Rolling Update process.

   Difference between initialDelaySeconds(ReadinessProbe) and minReadySeconds(RollingUpdate) property:
     *Lets say container in the pod has started `t` seconds.
 Readiness proble will be initiated at `t+initialDelaySeconds` seconds.
 Assume pod become ready at t1 seconds( `t1 > t+initialDelaySeconds`).
 So this pod will be available after `t1+minReadySeconds` seconds to receive traffic OR considered ready for rolling update process.

+## Services
+  Service provides a single point of entry for accessing one or more pods.
+Since pods are ephemeral, we can't rely on their IP.
+Hence we use services to access pods.

+  Also pods get their IP after it has been scheduled.
+So there is no way for clients to know pods IP address ahead of time.

+### List of Service Types
+  - Cluster IP
+    - Expose the service on a cluster-internal IP.
+This service only reachable from     with in cluster.
+This is default service type. since this service can be used only with in the cluster, proxy can be used to avail this service outside the cluster.
+  - NodePort
+    - Expose the service on each Node's IP at a static port.
+  - LoadBalancer
+    - Provision an external IP to act as a load balancer for the service.Standard way to expose a service to the internet.
+  - ExternalName
+    - Maps a service to a DNS name.
+Allows a service to act as the proxy for an external service.

+  *without using services, using port-forward command we can access the cluster.*